 Not every species will survive the cold months, which is why it’s imperative you choose the correct plant for the correct season.
-Bouquets are a great option as they are easily purchased online in a variety of winter styles and colours.
+Bouquets are a great option as they are easily purchased online in a variety of winter styles and colors.

-If you’re worried that a plant is either too big of a gift or too much hassle to send, opt for a range of seeds and gardener’s goods instead.
+If you’re worried that a plant is an either too big of a gift or too much hassle to send, opt for a range of seeds and gardener’s goods instead.

-From miniature trowels and watering cans to moisturising hand creams and plant food, there are a number of green-fingered gifts to choose from.
+From miniature trowels and watering cans to moisturizing hand creams and plant food, there are a number of green-fingered gifts to choose from.
 You may even wish to pop them all in a homemade hamper, complete with festive glitter and a bow.

 Check postal cut off dates